-Grant Hutchinson photographs suburbia, noodles code, accumulates gadgets, and sweats the details in Calgary, Alberta.
-He enjoys black coffee, low-bit electropop, geometric shapes, single malt whisky, juggling, and the smell of a freshly tarred roof.
+Grant Hutchinson photographs suburbia, appreciates typography, accumulates gadgets, and sweats the details in Calgary, Alberta.
+He enjoys black coffee, low-bit synthpop, geometric shapes, single malt whisky, juggling, and the smell of a freshly tarred roof.
 A shelf in his office sports a Diploma in Visual Arts from the Alberta College of Art & Design (now the Alberta University of the Arts) and an Emmy Award for his technical work during the 1988 Winter Olympics.
-He is one of the founders of Veer, a partner in Butter Label, and fills the role of head glyph monkey at Typostrophe.
+He is currently a partner with Butter Label and fills the role of head glyph monkey at Typostrophe.

 Xerxes Irani is a third-generation creative professional.
 His career travels have included time spent as an international ad agency Creative Director, a professor at both the University of Washington Masters Degree Graduate Program, the Alberta College of Art & Design (now the Alberta University of the Arts) for 10+ years, and the founding partner of two successful design studios.
 He was previously the Creative Director for Bill Gates’ media licensing company, Corbis (and Veer), where he led a network of creative teams in Calgary, Seattle, China, and London, which produced all marketing and advertising assets for the corporation’s four global brands.
 Currently he is a part of the amazing Amazon Design Community as the Principal Creative Director of Amazon Music.